About the Award

-In 2013, Truckers Against Trafficking (TAT) created an award to honor a member or members of the trucking industry whose direct actions help save or improve the lives of those enslaved or prevent human trafficking from taking place.
+In 2013, Truckers Against Trafficking (TAT) created an award to honor members of the trucking industry whose direct actions impacted those victimized by human trafficking.
+That award has now been expanded to include members of the bus and energy sectors as well.
+The goal is to recognize those whose actions helped to recover the exploited, improve the lives of victims or prevent human trafficking and/or sexual exploitation from taking place.

 The winner earns a $2,500 check and will be presented the award at Protective Insurance’s biggest event of the year, the Protective 500.